Wilfred/Minimal-scheme/README.md

 * Distinguish between incorrect type errors and incorrect arity errors, printing accordingly
 * Need a check_type() function
+* Change atoms to use a class hierarchy

 ### Future ideas